Donald Trump: 666, the Mark of the Beast?

 Trump now: Rather than "draining the swamp," Trump has stocked his cabinet with

-three Goldman Sachs donors and at least seven others with questionable resumes.
+Goldman Sachs donors and other donors with questionable resumes.
 If he told the truth,

 Trump is now owned by his donors